-The Capital Health School of Nursing – Regional Medical Center hosts virtual information sessions via Microsoft Teams on a monthly basis from 4 – 5 p.m.
-Please feel free to join us on the dates listed below to have your questions answered and receive any additional information you may need.
+The Capital Health School of Nursing – Regional Medical Center hosts virtual information sessions via Microsoft Teams on the first Tuesday of each month from 4 – 5 p.m.

 This class is taught by a board certified lactation consultant from Capital Health's Lactation Center.
 Class should be taken before the birth of the baby.